abhishek-kumar-code/Redfish_Public/Specification.md

 Services shall limit the annotation usage to the `odata`, `Redfish`, and `Message` namespaces.
 The [OData JSON Format](#OData-JSON) specification defines the `odata` namespace.
 The `Redfish` namespace is an alias for the `RedfishExtensions.v1_0_0` namespace.

-The client can get the definition of the annotation from the [OData $metadata document](#odata-metadata), or may ignore the annotation entirely, but should not fail reading the resource due to unrecognized annotations, including new annotations that the `Redfish` namespace defines.
+The client can get the definition of the annotation from the [OData $metadata document](#odata-metadata), the [HTTP Link header](#link-header), or may ignore the annotation entirely, but should not fail reading the resource due to unrecognized annotations, including new annotations that the `Redfish` namespace defines.

 #### Allowable values